-You can choose whether to use the Concurrent Collector or the New Parallel Collector for garbage collection, by passing -XX: +UseParNewGC or -XX: +UseConcMarkSweepGC in the HADOOP_OPTS lines above, and you can tune the garbage collection overhead limit by setting -XX:-UseGCOverheadLimit.
-To enable the garbage collection overhead limit, remove the setting or change it to -XX:+UseGCOverheadLimit.
+You can use either the Concurrent Collector or the new Parallel Collector for garbage collection by passing -XX:+useConcMarkSweepGC or -XX:+useParNewGC in the HADOOP_OPTS lines above.
+To enable the garbage collection overhead limit, remove the -XX:-UseGCOverheadLimit setting or change it to -XX:+UseGCOverheadLimit.